Samsung should probably just stop doing its Unpacked events

 It’s August 5, 2020, and another Samsung Galaxy Unpacked event is in the history books.
-Even if you can’t name a single memorable past announcement from past Unpacked shows, you surely know what I’m referring to: Semi-annual press events where Samsung “reveals” a bunch of new products, except that the products were so extensively leaked beforehand that no mystery remains for the official announcements, leaving viewers to sit through awkwardly staged presentations.
+Even if you can’t name a single memorable past announcement from past Unpacked shows, you surely know what I’m referring to: semi-annual press events where Samsung “reveals” a bunch of new products, except that the products were so extensively leaked beforehand that no mystery remains for the official announcements, leaving viewers to sit through awkwardly staged presentations.

 Today’s Unpacked was especially pointless.
 Everything leaked before the event began — not just photos and videos of all the products, but also internal marketing documents discussing the new features alongside canned responses for media.
 If this had been the first time there were serious leaks before a Samsung event, it might be written off as bad luck, but the same thing seems to happen before every single Unpacked.
-That means the leaks are either planned by Samsung, or the product of consistently terrible security.
+That means the leaks are either planned by Samsung or the product of consistently terrible security.

 If Unpacked events had the same thoughtful internal structures of the Apple media events they copy, they might still be worthwhile as marketing exercises, but that’s not the case.
 At Apple events, a collection of product reveals are logically sequenced, then pre-rehearsed and timed down to the minute, such that each reveal ends with actionable information.
 Regardless of advance leaks, viewers only get the full story about each product when the company finishes its stage presentation — a proper climax.